Integrability of Goldilocks quantum cellular automata: Mapping from the six-vertex model

 This QCA operator resembles the QCA operator $\op{u}_j (\op{V})$ focused on throughout this paper [Eq.~\eqref{eq:uj}].
 However, $\op{u}_j (\op{V})$ is more general in one way, whereas Eq.~\eqref{eq:uj_6V} is more general in another way. $\op{u}_j (\op{V})$ evolves the target as $\op{V}$ under some neighborhood configurations and as $\Id$ under other configurations.
 In contrast, under Eq.~\eqref{eq:uj_6V}, the target evolves under the more general $\op{V}_{\rm 6V}$.
 On the other hand, $\op{V}$ is not restricted to the form in Eqs.~\eqref{eq:6vert_V01}--\eqref{eq:6vert_V10}.

-In conclusion, the six-vertex model maps onto QCA neighborhood gates of the form~\eqref{eq:uj_6V}.
+In conclusion, the six-vertex model maps to QCA neighborhood gates of the form~\eqref{eq:uj_6V}.
 These gates form a set that overlaps partially with the set of QCA gates~\eqref{eq:uj} focused on in this paper.
-In the next subsection, we derive the forms of the Goldilocks QCA mapped onto by the six-vertex model.
+In the next subsection, we derive the forms of the Goldilocks QCA mapped to by the six-vertex model.